 There are three types of written discovery questions:

 Each side can ask the other to admit (or deny) facts.
-If done properly, requests to admit can be a very valuable tool..
+If used properly, requests to admit can be a very valuable tool.
 Requests to admit can be very general as a set-up or foundation for more specific questions later on.
-For example, a request to admit could be as simple as “You have had the use of a mobile phone for the last 4 years.”
+For example, a request to admit could be as simple as, “You have had the use of a mobile phone for the last 4 years.”
 This request could have value as part of a set-up to establish the authenticity of text messages as evidence later on.
-Requests can be more focused and pointed.
+Requests may be more focused and pointed: "You flew out of the state on the morning of May 4, 2021."
 Common errors that lawyers make when using requests to admit are when they try to win the entire case with a request for admission like “Admit it is in the children’s best interests for you not to have custody.”
 No one admits those types of requests, and judges do not enforce those types of requests.

 Interrogatories are more open-ended questions.
 Each side can use interrogatories to ask the other side to list their witnesses.
 Each side can ask questions using interrogatories about the other side’s evidence, about their mental health, and about their claims in the lawsuit.